micmejia/bible-dump/AMPC/Isaiah/Isa 26.md

-In that day shall this song be sung in the land of Judah: [^a]We have a strong city; [the Lord] sets up salvation as walls and bulwarks.
+In that day shall this song be sung in the land of Judah: We have a strong city; [the Lord] sets up salvation as walls and bulwarks.